xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 Serial-Telnet data communication demo:

-In addition to the above hardware set-up
+In addition to the above hardware setup

 * Connect a null serial cable to DB-9 connector on ``XA-SK-UART-8`` sliceCARD.
 * Connect other end of cable to DB-9 connector slot on the host or USB-UART adapter.